CS161/cs-161-s21-problem-sets-jz-lu/psets/pset1answers.md

 7. `idle()` in `k-cpu.cc`.
 Called when there are no processes left to run, or when there are more CPUs asked for than `MAXCPU`, which `k-exception.S` handles by `jge ap_entry_failed` where `ap_entry_failed` is the imbedding of the `idle()` function (which is just an assembly inline) of doing `hlt` and then `jmp` forever.
 The allocation of the stack is done in `init_kernel()` by adding a `PROCSTACK_SIZE` to `%rsp`.
 That is called from `init_idle_task()`, called in `schedule()` the first time a CPU is initialized.
 Idling occurs in `resume()` when appropriate.

 ### Part D
-Note that we used green dollar signs to decorate our console.
+Note that we used green dollar signs to decorate our console. cashmoney

 ### Part E
 Nothing to write here.